How I Started a Small Business in the U.S. with Little to No Capital And You Can Too

 Separating Personal and Business Finances

 To separate personal and business finances effectively, open a dedicated business bank account.
 This account will help you keep your personal and business transactions distinct, making it easier to track business expenses and income.
+I used a free online bank account with no fees.

-• Easier tax preparation
+• Easier tax preparation.
+My accountant loves me.

-• Improved financial decision-making
+• Improved financial decision-making.
+I stopped guessing.

 Tracking Expenses with Free Accounting Software

 Utilizing free accounting software is an effective way to track your business expenses without incurring additional costs.
 Tools like Wave and ZipBooks offer comprehensive accounting solutions that can help you monitor your expenses, create invoices, and manage your cash flow.
+I use Wave.
+It is free and works great.

 • Expense tracking